Last updated on

-Instagram for real estate is a proven content marketing platform.
+Instagram for real estate agents is a proven content marketing platform.
 It has one billion active monthly users!

 The platform, which is owned by Facebook, has become a mainstream social media giant with a focus on visual content — from fashion and food to scenery and even real estate.